RobinLinus/coins-legacy/notes/succinct-fullnode.md

 This means the ratio of  `1` vs `0` is about `1:52`.
 Thus, we can compress the bit vector heavily.

 Simple entropy encoding already reduces to:

-`-log2(1/52) * 1/52 * 70000000 -log2(51/52) * 51/52 * 3690000000 bits ~ 13 MB`.
+`-(log2(1/52) * 1/52 +log2(51/52) * 51/52) * 3690000000 bits ~ 63 MB`.

-A more realistic model, with up to 3000 outputs per transaction is just about `1 MB` larger.
-Note there are simple data structures, such that even in a compressed state, we can update our bit vector efficiently.
+A more realistic model, with up to 3000 outputs per transaction is about `2x` larger.
+Note, there are simple data structures, such that even in a compressed state, we can update our bit vector efficiently.

 #### Bit Vector Commitment
 We can generate hash commitments of the bit vector.
 Digesting 13 MB every block might be inefficient.